Badgerati/Pode/docs/Tutorials/Routes/ErrorPages.md

 }
 ```

-Where as this example will return a `500` with a custom description, and the exception that caused the error:
+Where as this example will set the status code to `500` with a custom description, and the exception that caused the error:

 ```powershell
 Server {